Spellhold-Studios/Generalized-Biffing/README.md

 ## <a name="components" id="components"></a>Components

 As of v2.3, the installer splits main component into two sub components, letting the player decide if he wants to biff all files or only .wav, .tis and .bam files.
-The number of each is the component *DESIGNATED* number which gives it a fixed install position, lets other components and mods detect it and allows automated installers to specify component choices.<br /><br />
+The number of each is the component *`DESIGNATED`* number which gives it a fixed install position, lets other components and mods detect it and allows automated installers to specify component choices.

-#### 0. Biff only .wav, .tis and .bam files

-This component might be enough for installations with few mods (recommended by The Bigg and other "*Small World Dudes*").</br>

 ##

+#### [0] Biff only .wav, .tis and .bam files

+&#10173; This component might be enough for installations with few mods (recommended by The Bigg and other "*Small World Dudes*").

+##

-#### 1. Biff all files
+#### [1] Biff all files

-This component is recommended by the "*Big World Dudes*" (practically essential for installations with many mods).
+&#10173; This component is recommended by the "*Big World Dudes*" (practically essential for installations with many mods).

 <div align="right"><a href="#top">Back to top</a></div>